xdamah/swagger-xdamah-examples/5-kitchen-sink/README.md

 So that works for json requests mapped to Strings.

+Note: While this works.
+Validations based on the schema wont work because schema was not referred to.
+The parameter validations would still work.

 If we try for xml lets see what happens.

 <img src="imgs/screen04.png" alt="string request body" width="400"/>